Deploying Django to AWS ECS with Terraform

 Terraform

 Terraform is an infrastructure as code (IaC) tool used for building, changing, and versioning infrastructure through code.
 It uses a high-level declarative configuration language that lets you describe the desired state of your cloud or on-prem infrastructure for running an application.
 Think of it as the single source of truth for your infrastructure, which makes it easy to create, update, and delete resources safely and efficiently.
-After describing the end state of your infrastructure, Terraform generates a plan and then executes it -- e.g., provision and spin up the necessary infrastructure.
+After describing the end state of your infrastructure, Terraform generates a plan and then executes it -- i.e., provision and spin up the necessary infrastructure.

 Make sure you have Terraform installed before moving on: